normanzb/thoughts-on-2-wheel/src/content/shower-thoughts/solidity-calls.md

 ---

-## Bonus: How uniswap make calls to other contracts
+## 5. Bonus: Assembly `call`

-Uniswap uses `.call` to removes the overhead to make gas-efficient calls.
+Uniswap uses assembly `call` to removes the overhead for gas-efficiency.

 ```solidity
     /// @notice performs a hook call using the given calldata on the given hook that doesn't return a delta